 This is not a system to use for emergencies.

-Complete the Care Team Report online form using detailed examples of behavior that cause your concern.
+Complete the Care Team Report online form using detailed examples of behavior that cause your concern, and filling out as much of the form as you are able.
 This form will be sent directly to the Student Affairs Office and CARE Team.
 You may be contacted for additional information or clarification if needed.
 If you are concerned about a student, but do not wish to submit your concern(s) through this form, please contact the Student Affairs Office directly at 978.665.3130.